danhammer/web-mapping/lecture1/Lecture1.md

 4. **Style the map**.
 The objective is to communicate information that is distributed spatially.
 How would we communicate the counties where Democrats constituted more than 50% of the vote in 2008?
 What about those counties that are relatively small (with respect to land area)?

-## Guided tutorial: get started with Torque
+## Guided tutorial: get started with animated maps

 1. **Get the data**.
-Navigate to the FTC data hosted on CartoDB.
-Download to your machine or just connect the data with the built-in **Create Map** button.
-[Optional: Examine the data and even create the map with the API call.]
+Download active fires from this repository.
+What is the date range of this data set?
+(Use the sorting options in the dataset view.)

 2. **Style the map**.
-Use the "Torque Heat" option in the Vizualization Wizard.
+Add the fires layer.

+## Clean up

+When you are finished, erase the datasets and maps.
+We are using the trial version which has a 250MB storage limit.
+You can delete the maps by deleting the datasets.
+Click on the datasets at `<username>.carto.com/dashboard/datasets`.

 ## What do you want to learn?